conspol/cwt-active-comovement/README.md

 If you find the code posted here useful for any work you are going to publish, please cite [our paper where the workflow is published](https://www.mdpi.com/2073-4409/11/2/270/htm): Polev, K.; Kolygina, D.V.; Kandere-Grzybowska, K.; Grzybowski, B.A.
 Large-Scale, Wavelet-Based Analysis of Lysosomal Trajectories and Co-Movements of Lysosomes with Nanoparticle Cargos. *Cells* __2022__, *11*, 270. https://doi.org/10.3390/cells11020270

-The project is an evolving and actively maintained toolset, with a goal to provide academic community (biologists in particular) with a self-contained tool to detect and analyze co-movement and active transport of objects from their tracks.

 To install, you should have Python 3.6 or later (tested on Python 3.8).
 Run the following command to install the required packages:
 `python3 -m pip install -r requirements.txt`